MicrosoftDocs/visualstudio-docs/docs/javascript/javascript-in-vs-2019.md

 For projects developed in Visual Studio 2019, we encourage you to use the TypeScript NuGet and npm packages for greater portability across different platforms and environments.

-One common usage for the NuGet package is to TypeScript using the .NET Core CLI.
+One common usage for the NuGet package is to compile TypeScript using the .NET Core CLI.
 Unless you manually edit your project file to import build targets from a TypeScript SDK installation, the NuGet package is the only way to enable TypeScript compilation using .NET Core CLI commands such as `dotnet build` and `dotnet publish`.

 ## Remove default imports (ASP.NET Core projects)

-In older projects that use the non-SDK-style format, you may need to remove some project file elements.
+In older projects that use the [non-SDK-style format](https://docs.microsoft.com/nuget/resources/check-project-format), you may need to remove some project file elements.

 If you are using the NuGet package for MSBuild support for a project, the project file must not import `Microsoft.TypeScript.Default.props` or `Microsoft.TypeScript.targets`.
 The files get imported by the NuGet package, so including them separately could cause unintended behavior.